This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

-The novel opens with an entry from the first wife’s diary.
+The Wife Who Knew Too Much opens with an entry from the first wife’s diary.
 Otherwise, the story is told from Tabitha’s point of view.
 Tabitha is often naive and blinded by love.
 I like a strong female protagonist, so I wasn’t loving Tabitha.
 Later in the novel, she does show some growth and I started liking her more.
 The story was gripping, dramatic, and fun.
 A dose of romance, plenty of betrayal, and a murder mystery.

 I read this in one sitting, which I hadn’t planned to do.
 So, that’s a sign that I definitely enjoyed it.
 Dark, twisty, and entertaining.